Skip to content

 Send STEP

-Upload STEP, IGES, SLDPRT, F3D, or DXF with material grade, quantity, and critical dimensions.
+Upload STEP, IGES, SLDPRT, F3D, or DXF with material, quantity, and critical dimensions.

 2. STEP 02